 Atopic eczema causes the skin to dry up quickly.
 This is because the skin finds it difficult to retain moisture properly.
 The result is dry, reddened, sore, and itchy skin.
 The affected skin is also more likely to be exposed to irritants, allergens, and other environmental factors.

 Atopic eczema treatment

 Currently, there is no known cure for atopic eczema.
 Treatment options exist for the management of its symptoms.
 Your treatment will depend on the severity of your symptoms and what works best for your condition.

 Here are treatment options for the management of your eczema symptoms:

 Pregnancy can cause several changes in your skin, and atopic eczema can be among these changes.
-You can either have improving or worsening atopic eczema symptoms if you already have the disease even before you were pregnant.
+You can have improving or worsening atopic eczema symptoms if you already had the disease before pregnancy.

 Ask your doctor about the recommended treatment options for you.
-Plenty of treatment options are safe to use for pregnancy and won’t harm your unborn baby.
-You can also get advice and support from them if you are worried about how the skin condition will affect your baby.
+Many treatment options are safe for pregnancy and won’t harm your unborn baby.
+You can also get their advice and support if you are worried about how the skin condition will affect your baby.